Gaining visibility into modern IT environments is a challenge that an increasing number of organizations are finding difficult to overcome.

 Centralized logging concepts

-Modern log management must include log analysis capabilities and perform aggregation, processing, storage, and analysis.
+Modern log management service must include log analysis capabilities and perform aggregation, processing, storage, and analysis.
 These components must be designed on top of cloud principles: high availability (HA), scalability, resiliency, and automation.

 - Aggregation – the ability to collect and ship logs from multiple data sources.